confluentinc/ksql/docs/reference/processing-log.md

 setting the ksqlDB property `ksql.logging.processing.rows.include` to `true`.

+!!! important
+    In {{ site.ccloud }}, `ksql.logging.processing.rows.include` is set
+    to `true`, so the default behavior is to include row data in the processing log.
+Contact support to disable this default setting.

-If you do this, ensure that the log is configured to write to a destination where it is safe to write the data being processed.
+When `ksql.logging.processing.rows.include` is set to `true`, ensure that the log is configured to write to a destination where it is safe to write the data being processed.
 It's also important to set `log4j.additivity.processing=false` as shown in the previous example, to ensure that processing log events are not forwarded to appenders configured for the other ksqlDB loggers.

-You can disable the log completely by setting the level to OFF in the [log4j.properties](https://github.com/confluentinc/ksql/blob/master/config/log4j.properties)
+You can disable the log completely by setting the level to `OFF` in the [log4j.properties](https://github.com/confluentinc/ksql/blob/master/config/log4j.properties)
 file: